blabla1337/skf-flask/skf/markdown/knowledge_base/178-knowledge_base--Content_security_policy_headers--.md

 The main use of the content security policy header is to, detect, report, and reject XSS attacks.
-The core issue in relation to XSS attacks is the browser's inability to distinguish between script that’s intended to be part of your application, and script that’s been maliciously injected by a third-party.
+The core issue in relation to XSS attacks is the browser's inability to distinguish between script that's intended to be part of your application, and script that's been maliciously injected by a third-party.

 With the use of CSP(Content security policy) we can tell the browser which script is safe to execute and which scripts are most likely been injected by an attacker.